Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - User feedback follows a strictly separate processing chain from neural activation decisions:
 - Data flow:

-1. EL_ITF collects feedback → SM_LOG (storage + passive monitoring)
+1. EL_IFC collects feedback → SM_LOG (storage + passive monitoring)
 2. SM_LOG calculates aggregated satisfaction metrics (sliding average, trend)
 3. If satisfaction < 0.4 for 10 consecutive cycles → SM_LOG emits "low_user_satisfaction" alert
-4. SM_STM, receiving this alert, may decide on a transition to MAINTENANCE_STABILIZATION for investigation
+4. SM_GSM, receiving this alert, may decide on a transition to MAINTENANCE_STABILIZATION for investigation

 - Important clarification:
 - Feedback does NOT enter the neural eligibility calculation performed by SM_SGA.evaluate_neural_eligibility().
-- However, if low feedback triggers a global system mode change (SM_STM decision), then the new mode indirectly impacts all operations, including neural activation.
+- However, if low feedback triggers a global system mode change (SM_GSM decision), then the new mode indirectly impacts all operations, including neural activation.
-- This influence is indirect, asynchronous, and passes through human or supervised arbitration (SM_STM).
+- This influence is indirect, asynchronous, and passes through human or supervised arbitration (SM_GSM).
 **Fallback**: If incomplete data, neural deactivation.
 - Monitoring score set to 50.
 **Standardized Interfaces** (contracts via Pydantic for strict validation):